 If Internet is painfully slow (as it often is), do inform the Internet Desk Manager of your troubles and he or she will almost always reinstate the minutes used during your sluggish session(s), no questions asked.
 If the Internet is really bad and you find yourself waiting five minutes for a page to load, it is unfair for you to be charged for that when wifi minutes on a cruise are so costly.
 So if you do have a legitimate problem like this, don’t hesitate to visit the Internet Desk Manager to get it fixed and have those wifi minutes refunded.

-19) Ask the Crew for the Best Wifi Locations in Port
+19) Use Free Wifi in Port and Ask Crew for Best Locations

 Sea Sickness Cruise Hacks

-20) The Best Ship Location to Avoid Motion Sickness
+20) The Best Cruise Ship Location to Avoid Motion Sickness

 If you’re prone to seasickness, consider booking a lower stateroom, midship.
 If your cabin is elsewhere, then try to retreat to the most central part of the ship possible.
 You’ll find the motion is much more subdued on the lower, central areas of the ship.
 Keep the air on iced-cold which will further help counteract motion sickness.